Breast Cancer Awareness Month: Honoring Those Who Fight

 Researchers and advocates continue to work tirelessly to improve the lives of people suffering from breast cancer, and hopefully, one day, a 100% survival rate will be achieved.
 But until there is a cure, it’s important to highlight the importance of awareness, advocacy, and research so we can provide support and honor those who have fought and are fighting against breast cancer.

-Being an Advocate for Someone with Breast Cancer
+How to Advocate for Someone with Breast Cancer

 Being an advocate for someone with breast cancer means providing support, assistance, and a voice for the individual who is facing this condition.
 Advocacy can take many forms and involve different aspects of the person's journey through breast cancer diagnosis, treatment, and recovery.
 There are a variety of ways to support and advocate for someone with breast cancer.